xanxad/wireframing/README.md

 - **Example**: A login page wireframe may include placeholders for a username and password field, a "Login" button, and a "Forgot Password?" link.

 Each of these elements contributes to building a cohesive, functional, and user-centered design.
 By focusing on these key components, wireframes help ensure a seamless transition from concept to implementation.

+## Types of Wireframes

+Wireframes are categorized into two types: low-fidelity and high-fidelity.
+Each serves a unique purpose in the design process.

+### **Low-Fidelity Wireframes**

+Low-fidelity wireframes are simple sketches or outlines focusing on the basic structure and layout of the design.
+They use placeholders (e.g., rectangles for images and lines for text) to represent elements without detailed visuals.

+- **Features**:
+  - Black-and-white or grayscale designs.
+  - Focus on structure and functionality rather than appearance.
+  - Created quickly and used for brainstorming or initial discussions.
+- **When to Use**:
+  - At the start of the design process to brainstorm ideas.
+  - For early feedback from stakeholders or team members.
+- **Tools**: Pen and paper, whiteboards, or basic digital tools like Balsamiq.

+### **High-Fidelity Wireframes**

+High-fidelity wireframes are detailed and precise, resembling the final design closely.
+They include exact measurements, colors, fonts, and other visual details.

+- **Features**:
+  - Incorporates realistic content like actual text, images, and colors.
+  - Focuses on design aesthetics and user interaction details.
+  - Represents the near-final product for usability testing or client approval.
+- **When to Use**:
+  - Later in the design process when the structure and functionality are finalized.
+  - For testing user interactions or presenting to clients.
+- **Tools**: Figma, Adobe XD, or Sketch.

+---

+## What Type of Wireframe is This?

+The type of wireframe depends on its level of detail:

+- **Low-Fidelity**: If the wireframe is simple, uses placeholders for images or text, and avoids specific visual details.
+- **High-Fidelity**: If the wireframe is highly detailed, includes real content, and closely resembles the final design.

+For example, if you are reviewing a wireframe that includes exact colors, fonts, and interactive components, it is likely a **high-fidelity wireframe**.
+If it only outlines basic structure and functionality without visual details, it is a **low-fidelity wireframe**.

+---

+By understanding the differences between these wireframe types, designers can choose the most suitable approach for different stages of the design process.